delpropo/WES_Analysis_11340_9740/README.md

 ### 2.4 Analysis
 - **Step 1 (Filtering):** Further filter the grouped TSV file to remove:
     - Common variants (using stricter frequency thresholds).
-    - Variants appearing excessively across samples (potential sequencing artifacts).
+    - Identical variants appearing excessively across samples (potential sequencing artifacts).
     - Additional filtering criteria will be applied as necessary, based on the data and project requirements.
 - **Step 2 (Gene-Centric Analysis):**
     - Group variants by gene.